Gbolahant/Scils-Projects/README.md

 1. Identify patterns in customer demographics that may influence bike purchases.
 2. Gain insights into regional variations in customer characteristics.
 3. valuate the impact of education and age on bike purchases.

+### Conclusion:
+This project provides a practical opportunity for a student to apply Excel skills in a real-world scenario.
+It covers data cleaning, descriptive statistics, and visualization techniques, offering a holistic understanding of customer data analysis.
+The insights gained from this analysis can be valuable for businesses in making informed marketing and sales decisions.